 In October 2023, we resolved an investigation with the U.S. Attorney's Office for the District of Massachusetts that was initiated by a qui tam lawsuit.
-Pursuant to a settlement agreement entered into by and between us and the U.S. Department of Justice (the Settlement Agreement), we made a single lump-sum remittance to the government in the amount of \$0.7 million plus interest in connection with specimen processing arrangements that we historically had with physicians.
-The U.S. Attorney's Office dismissed this "covered conduct" in the qui tam with prejudice, while non-covered conduct was dismissed without prejudice.
-In November 2023, the complaint was unsealed and served on us.
+Pursuant to a settlement agreement entered into by and between us and the U.S. Department of Justice (the Settlement Agreement), we made a single lump-sum remittance to the government in the amount of \$0.7 million, including interest, in connection with specimen processing arrangements that we historically had with physicians.
+The U.S. Attorney's Office dismissed this "covered conduct" in the qui tam lawsuit with prejudice, while non-covered conduct was dismissed without prejudice.
+The Department of Justice excused itself from the case in connection with the settlement.
+In November 2023, the complaint was unsealed by the court and served on us by the relator.
 We filed a motion to dismiss the complaint.
 In February 2024, the relator filed a motion for leave to amend the complaint.
 We opposed this motion, and all motions are still pending.
+We cannot predict when these matters will be resolved, the outcome of these matters, or their potential impact, which may materially and adversely affect our business, prospects, and financial condition.
 We intend to vigorously defend against the claims being asserted in the complaint.